canonical/opensearch-operator/docs/explanation/security/cryptography.md

 To set up a secure connection Charmed OpenSearch and Charmed OpenSearch Dashboards applications need to be integrated with TLS Certificate Provider charms, e.g. self-signed-certificates operator.
-Certificate Singing Requests (CSRs) are generated for every unit using the tls_certificates_interface library that uses the cryptography Python library to create X.509 compatible certificates.
+Certificate Signing Requests (CSRs) are generated for every unit using the tls_certificates_interface library that uses the cryptography Python library to create X.509 compatible certificates.
 The CSR is signed by the TLS Certificate Provider, returned to the units, and stored